Chaconne: History

-Alex Ross describes the origins of the chacona as actually having been a sexily swirling dance that appeared in South America at the end of the sixteenth century and quickly spread to Europe.
-The dance became popular both in the elite courts and in the general population.
-"Un sarao de la chacona" is one of the earliest known examples of a "chacona", written down by Spanish musician Juan Arañés.
+Alex Ross describes the origins of the chacona as actually having been a sexily swirling dance that appeared in South America at the end of the sixteenth century and rapidly spread to Europe.
+The dance became popular in the elite courts as well as among the general population.
+"Un sarao de la chacona" is one of the earliest-known examples of a "chacona", written down by Spanish musician Juan Arañés.

-Outstanding examples of early baroque chaconnes are Monteverdi's "Zefiro torna" and "Es steh Gott auf" by Heinrich Schütz.
+Monteverdi's "Zefiro torna" and "Es steh Gott auf" by Heinrich Schütz are prime examples of early baroque chaconnes.

-One of the best known and most masterful and expressive examples of the chaconne is the final movement from the Violin Partita in D minor by Johann Sebastian Bach.
+One of the best-known and most masterful and expressive examples of the chaconne is the final movement from the Violin Partita in D minor by Johann Sebastian Bach.
 This 256-measure chaconne takes a plaintive four-bar phrase through a continuous kaleidoscope of musical expression in both major and minor modes.
-However, recently it has been proposed that Bach's "Ciaccona" (he used the Italian form of the name, rather than the French "Chaconne") is really cast in the form of a French theatrical dance known as the "passacaille", although it also incorporates Italian and German style features as well.
+However, recently it has been proposed that Bach's "Ciaccona" (he used the Italian form of the name, rather than the French "Chaconne") is actually cast in the form of a French theatrical dance known as the "passacaille", although it also incorporates Italian and German-style features.

-After the Baroque period, the chaconne fell into decline during the 19th century, though the 32 Variations in C minor by Beethoven suggest its continuing influence.
-However, the form saw a very substantial revival during the 20th century, with more than two dozen composers contributing examples (see below).
+After the Baroque period, the chaconne fell into decline during the 19th century, although Beethoven's 32 Variations in C minor suggest its continuing influence.
+However, the form enjoyed a very substantial revival during the 20th century, with more than two dozen composers contributing examples (see below).

 Chaconne and passacaglia

-The chaconne has been understood by some nineteenth and early twentieth-century theorists to be a set of variations on a harmonic progression, as opposed to a set of variations on a melodic bass pattern (to which is assigned the term passacaglia), while other theorists of the same period make the distinction the other way around.
-In actual usage in music history, the term "chaconne" has not been so clearly distinguished from passacaglia as regards the way the given piece of music is constructed, and "modern attempts to arrive at a clear distinction are arbitrary and historically unfounded."
+The chaconne has been understood by some nineteenth and early twentieth-century theorists to be a set of variations on a harmonic progression, as opposed to a set of variations on a melodic bass pattern (to which is assigned the term passacaglia), whereas other theorists of the same period make the distinction the other way around.
+In actual usage in music history, the term "chaconne" has not been so clearly distinguished from "passacaglia" as regards the way in which the relevant piece of music is constructed, and "modern attempts to arrive at a clear distinction are arbitrary and historically unfounded."
 In fact, the two genres were sometimes combined in a single composition, as in the Cento partite sopra passacagli, from Toccate d’intavolatura di cimbalo et organo, partite di diverse arie ...
 (1637), by Girolamo Frescobaldi, and the first suite of Les Nations (1726) as well as in the Pièces de Violes (1728) by François Couperin.